Festival Prep

 Answers to FAQs

-1) Initial Planning Details – mid-September
+1) Initial Planning Details – early September

-2) Full Fest Details – late September/early October
+2) Full Fest Details – mid September

 3) Final Reminder – week before fest

-There will be between 2,500-3,000 people at ABR.
+How much beer should we bring: There will be around 2.500+ people at ABR.
 We suggest bringing 3-5 half-barrels worth, depending on style, ABV, etc. If you are bringing many styles, we recommend 1/6 bbl kegs.
 Package is okay.

 CONDITIONS FOR FESTIVAL CANCELLATION